Democratizing access to great financial advice.

 Retirement0x

 Instructions: Find the age that’s closest to yours in the first column.
 The multiple in the second column of the same row represents a general estimate of your life insurance need.
-Note if you do not have anyone that depends on your income, you may have no life insurance need.
+Note, if you are not meeting your savings accumulation benchmark, you may require higher insurance amounts.
+So think of these as minimum requirements.
+On the other hand, if you do not have anyone that depends on your income, you may have no life insurance need at all.

 TABLE B: SAVINGS ACCUMULATION BENCHMARKS